REHVA advocacy & EU policy making

 Clean energy package and building sector

-This package outlines specific measures for the building sector-the largest single energy consumer in Europe, with considerable potential for gains in energy performance.
+This package outlines specific measures for the building sector, which is the largest single energy consumer in Europe, with significant potential for energy performance improvements.

 Clean energy for all Europeans package